USEPA/WNTR/documentation/graphics.rst

 As with basic network graphics, a wide range of plotting options can be supplied.

 .. note::
-   This function requires the Python package folium, which is an optional dependency of WNTR.
+   This function requires the Python package **folium**, which is an optional dependency of WNTR.

-The following example converts node coordinates to longitude/latitude and plots the network along with pipe length over the city of Albuquerque (for demonstration purposes only).
+The following example converts node coordinates to longitude/latitude and plots the network along with pipe length over the city of Albuquerque (for demonstration purposes only) (:numref:`fig-leaflet`).

 .. doctest::